 Our focus on quality improvement, cost reduction, product innovation and production flexibility requires us to rely upon suppliers with a focus on quality and the ability to provide cost reductions.
 We value our relationships with suppliers, and in recent years, we have worked to establish closer ties with a significantly reduced number of suppliers by selecting those that enjoy a leading position in the relevant markets.
 In addition, we source some of the parts and components for our vehicles internally from Teksid.
-We have also agreed to a multi-year supply agreement with Magneti Marelli in connection with our expected sale of that business.
+Subsequent to the announced sale of Teksid's cast iron business, we expect to enter into a long-term supply agreement with the acquirer, Tupy S.A.
+We also agreed to a multi-year supply agreement with Magneti Marelli in connection with our sale of that business.
 Although we have not experienced any major loss of production as a result of material or parts shortages in recent years, because we, like most of our competitors, regularly source some of our systems, components, parts, equipment and tooling from a single provider or limited number of providers, we are at risk of production delays and lost production should any supplier fail to deliver goods and services on time.